ElvishElvis/68-Retinaface-Pytorch-version/README.md

 # Retinaface-Pytorch-version
-### Still in process
+### It's not the best version of my model due to confidentiality
 Thanks to Alvin Yang (https://github.com/supernotman/RetinaFace_Pytorch)

-This is the branch for 68 landmarks detection, the pre-trained model is in ./out ( not the best version)
+This is the branch for 68 landmarks detection, the pre-trained model is in ./out

 Working on 96 landmarks detection( refer to the other branch)